 The Office of Population Affairs (OPA) Teen Pregnancy Prevention (TPP) program is a national, evidence-based grant program that funds diverse organizations working to prevent teen pregnancy across the United States.
-OPA invests in the implementation of effective TPP programs and provides funding to develop and evaluate new and innovative approaches to prevent teen pregnancy, prevent sexually transmitted infections (STIs) among adolescents, and promote optimal health.
+OPA invests in the implementation of effective TPP programs and provides funding to develop and evaluate new and innovative approaches to prevent teen pregnancy, prevent sexually transmitted infections (STIs) among adolescents, and promote positive youth development.

-- About TPP: Learn more about the evidence-based TPP grant program.
+- About the TPP Program: Learn more about the evidence-based TPP grant program.

 - TPP Grantees: Learn about current and past TPP grantees, including information about program locations and services provided.

 - TPP Successful Strategies: Read profiles of TPP grantees to discover how they are changing the lives of young people across the country.